 After pre-screening you may want to give potential employees test tasks or discuss their code samples or schedule additional interviews – it’s up to you.
 At the interview, we suggest that you present your project in detail and explain what distinguishes it from other projects.

-The onboarding of remote team members looks pretty much the same as it looks in in-office employees.
+The onboarding of dedicated team members looks pretty much the same as it looks in in-office employees.
 There are several aspects that apply to the virtual team solely:

 - As there is no onsite supervision of secure data, the remote team should be properly informed about security measures, customer data, and information storage.